marianobarrios/linked-blocking-multi-queue/README.md

 - Not all elements need the same capacity limit.
 - Not all elements have the same priority.
+- Among the same priority, round-robin (fair) consumption is desired (avoiding that prolific producers starve occasional ones).
-- Some subset of enqueued elements may need to be discarded, while keeping the rest.
+- Some subset of enqueued elements may need to be discarded or suspended, while keeping the rest.

 ## Example